Free Shipping for orders over $79 - Shop Now!

 • Or should I let them decide on their own?

-• How to handle once all that sugar hits their system?
+• How to handle them once all that sugar hits their system?

 And then comes the question of, “What in the world do I do with all this candy?”
 Otherwise known as, “How can I stop eating it?!?”

-Here are a few ways you and your kids can enjoy the holiday without the mounds of candy ruling your home.
+Here are a few ways you and your kids can enjoy Halloween without mounds of candy taking over your home.

-While you may not want your children to have a ton of candy, there are organizations that will gladly take the excess treats off your hands.
+When you realize you’ve got way more candy than your family needs, guess what?
+There are organizations nearby that will gladly take the excess treats off your hands.

 This option also teaches your children about the importance of giving back and helping others.

-Let the Switch Witch Swap Your Halloween Candy
+#2 The Switch Witch Swaps Your Halloween Candy

 The Switch Witch is known for whisking away tooth-rotting candy and leaving a small toy or book in its place.
 Like the Tooth Fairy or Santa Claus, the Switch Witch only comes while your kids are asleep.
-Encourage your kids to leave a basket full of candy outside their door and see what special prize awaits them in the morning.
+Encourage your kids to leave a basket full of candy outside their door for the Switch Witch and see what special prize awaits them in the morning!

 The Switch Witch is a good witch!

-If you can’t resist the sweets, consider lessening the cravings.
-No herb may be better for this than Gymnema sylvestre.
+If you *just can’t* resist the sweets, consider a supplement, perfectly suited for the task.
+No herb may be better for this than Mediherb Gymnema sylvestre.

 This herb has been used in ancient Ayurveda for thousands of years.
 Its power lies in making sugary foods less appealing.
 In addition to signaling the pancreas and the brain that no more sugar is needed, Gymnema tablets can temporarily block the sugar receptors on your tongue, helping you steer clear of that sugary drink or snack food.
 It’s our favorite supplement to beat sugar cravings!

 Try this trick: suck on a Gymnema tablet for about 30 seconds, then swallow it with water.
 Then go try a bite of your favorite candy.
-Let us know what it tastes like! 🙂
+Let us know what it tastes like! (ha ha ha ha!) 🙂

 No matter how much candy your kids eat, make sure they practice good dental hygiene.
-This becomes especially important around this time of year when the consumption of sugary treats are on the rise.
-Remember – increased sugar has a suppressive effect on the immune system!
-Sugar takes up your vitamin C receptors and contributes to getting sick more often.
-So…
+You don’t want them going to bed with sugar on their teeth!
+This becomes especially important this time of year when sugary treats are on a constant rotation through school and home.
+Remember – sugar suppresses the immune system!
+Sugar takes up your vitamin C receptors, feeds the bad kinds of yeast and bacteria you don’t want, and contributes to getting sick more often.
+So, remember…

 • Encourage everyone in your household to floss once a day, and brush their teeth twice a day.